centrahq/api-documentation/user/pages/01.guides/01.basics/06.orderflow/docs.md

 ---
-title: Order flow in Centra
+title: From basket to shipment: Order flow in Centra
-altTitle: Order flow
+altTitle: Order management
 taxonomy:
     category: docs
 ---